UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

     OR "polio*"
     OR "yellow fever"

-    OR	"vaccine$" OR "vaccinat*" OR "medicine$" OR "therapy" OR "therapies"
+    OR	"vaccine$" OR "vaccinat*" OR "therapy" OR "therapies"

     OR  "clinic$" OR "hospital$" OR "healthcare" OR "residential care" OR  "patient care"